SyedAzizEnam/Vehicle-Detection/README.md

 </figure>

 What we will find when we test on images is that we get some false positives.
 We can do a few things to alleviate this problem.
-One thins is using the "decision_function" from before and thresholding on the returned value.
-Another thing to notice is that a vehicles will be matched in multiple windows in the image.
+One thing is using the "decision_function" from before and thresholding on the returned value.
+Another thing to notice is that vehicles will be matched in multiple windows in the image.
 We can define a heat map of these windows and use a threshold to get rid of isolated windows which usually correspond to false positives.
 Once we have a thresholded heat map we can use a function in scipy called "label" to find the